 Bernacki & Associates Inc. is one of Chicago’s most respected conservation and restoration firms specializing in period and contemporary fine furniture, objects, historic millwork and architectural elements.
 Established 30 years ago, Bernacki & Associates has become renowned both locally and nationwide as a comprehensive conservation and restoration resource.
-Clients include museums, antique and art dealers, private collectors, designers, insurance claims specialists, and discerning art-owners.
+Clients include private collectors, interior designers, architects, museums, auction houses, and insurance claims specialists.

 Bernacki & Associates, Inc. is a founding member of Conservation & Design International and active part of DPR Art Rescue a 24-hour nationwide emergency service for artwork, sculpture, works on paper, murals, objects, gilt objects and frames, antique and fine furniture.

 All work completed by Bernacki & Associates, Inc. is strictly documented and performed in accordance to the standards of the AIC code of ethics.